microsoftgraph/ruby-connect-rest-sample/README.md

 [![Build Status](https://api.travis-ci.org/microsoftgraph/ruby-connect-rest-sample.svg?branch=master)](https://travis-ci.org/microsoftgraph/ruby-connect-rest-sample)

-Use Microsoft Graph to access a user’s Microsoft account data from within a Ruby on Rails web application.
-This sample uses REST calls directly to the Microsoft Graph endpoint to work with user data--in this case, to send an email as the user.
+Use Microsoft Graph to access a user’s Microsoft account resources from within a Ruby on Rails web application.
+This sample uses REST calls directly to the Microsoft Graph endpoint to work with user resources--in this case, to send an email as the user.

-The sample uses OmniAuth middleware to authenticate against the v2 authentication endpoint.
-The v2 endpoint enables developers to write a single code flow that handles authentication for both users' work or school (Azure Active Directory) or personal (Microsoft) accounts, including Office 365, Outlook.com, and OneDrive accounts.
+The sample uses OmniAuth middleware to authenticate against the Azure AD v2.0 endpoint.
+The Azure AD v2.0 endpoint enables developers to write a single code flow that handles authentication for both users' work or school (Azure Active Directory) or personal (Microsoft) accounts, including Office 365, Outlook.com, and OneDrive accounts.

 The sample also uses the Office Fabric UI for styling and formatting the user experience.